Air Fryer Recipe

 Air Fryer Apple and Pear Crumble

-An easy and delicious air fryer apple and pear crumble recipe with a crunchy oat topping, perfect for creating a classic British dessert.
+A simple, delicious air fryer apple and pear crumble with a crisp oat topping — just the thing for an easy classic British pudding.

 Ingredients